 How can a small foundation with a limited grantmaking budget leverage its resources to make an even greater impact?
-This first post in our 3-part series shares questions to ask other funders in the pursuit of impact.
-The second shares questions for nonprofits; the third explores the value of foundation self-assessment.
+This post shares questions to ask other funders in the pursuit of impact.

 If one thing is certain about philanthropic impact, it is that the path there isn’t as direct as one might think.
 Rather, it’s windy and marked by accidental and deliberate successes, insightful conversations and observations, timely articles, and always really great dialogue.

 This was my experience in 2009 after The Brown Sisters Foundation was endowed with minimal direction for funding criteria.
 In my quest to create an impactful foundation I became a student of the field, other funders, the nonprofit community, and the community at large.